This is a guest post written by Samer.

 Take responsibility for your own thoughts and feelings, pull up your britches, and never forget this is for the best.
 I promise.
 Your mission is to prosper without him or her; to be independent.
 The way you handle this emotional scar will determine if it’s becomes a great personal story of overcoming adversity or a permanent emotional deformity.

 Antoine de Saint-Exúpery said in Wind, Sand, and Stars: “What saves a man is to take a step.
 Then another step.
 It is always the same step, but you have to take it.”
 So let’s take the next few steps together:

 1. Accept It.
 It’s over, man.
 They’re gone.
 This is the hardest part for me.
 Even if she comes back, do I really want a girl who rejected me?
 You should never accept someone who doesn’t want to be your partner.
 If Eva Longoria doesn’t see my potential, she’s not right for me.
 It’s that simple.
 If they dumped you for shit you need to clean out of your life, then you need to fix it not for them, but for yourself.

 Every time I catch myself thinking about her, I repeat out loud: “Neediness leaving the body.”
-Don’t wallow over your loss.
+Don’t wallow in your loss.
 Be thankful for the good times you shared, and use it as motivation to find the next one!
 Your worth has nothing to do with their approval of you.
 If you think about it, we don’t really miss them, we miss the idea of them.
 We miss a lost wax casting of them; we don’t miss them as much as we miss their effect on us.
 We miss being with someone who is attractive, smart, funny, and likes us.
 But guess what?
 That’s not them anymore.
 The irony is, if we ever end up with them again, it can only be because we prospered without them.